programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ```

 ## Retrieve Data Using API

+We can first define a range of dates for the complete dataset to be retrieved using the API.
+The goal here is to create two string objects: `today_str` and `start_day_str`.

 ```
 today = date.today()
 today_str = today.strftime("%Y%m%d")
 start_day = today - datetime.timedelta(365)
 start_day_str = start_day.strftime("%Y%m%d")
 ```
-Code explanation: We can first define a range of dates for the complete dataset to be retrieved using the API.
-The goal here is to create two string objects: `today_str` and `start_day_str`.

 Here we restrict the range to be 365 days for demonstration purpose only.

 ```
 query_url_ukr = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(ukraine%20OR%20ukrainian%20OR%20zelenskyy%20OR%20zelensky%20OR%20kiev%20OR%20kyiv)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={today_str}120000"